MunchRanch Exotic Animal Farm and Aviary

 overnight mail, add $18.50... = $86.50 ...... $92.00 for Texas residents

-If you live in Texas, $5.50 has been added to the price of the book, on top of the mailing costs, or the book cannot be sent.Shipping internationally to Canada, Germany, Austria, Auruba or Switzerland is only $20 extra.
-Total is $88.00 US
+If you live in Texas, $5.50 has been added to the price of the book, on top of the mailing costs, or the book cannot be sent.Shipping internationally to Canada, Germany, Austria, Auruba or Switzerland, or other European countries is only $27.50 extra.

 That is Texas Sales Tax.

 Just email if you are interested.
 I have them available to ship immediately.

 You can use the convenient PayPal button below.